mtm20176/add-coder-users/README.md

 ## Import CSV layout

 The script requires you provide a `csv` in the following format and place it in the `/users` directory.
-There is an `example-import.csv` for reference:
+There is an `user-import.csv.example` for reference in the `/users` directory:

 `Filename: user-import-<epoch_timestamp>.csv`